(Valeriya)

 It’s been nine months since Roe v.
 Wade was overturned.
 We talk to people who wanted abortions right when the laws were changing in their states.
 They had to wait for appointments, for money to travel or abortion pills.
 And during that waiting, a lot of interesting things happened.
 We see how much life has changed, nine months later.

-Produced by: Chana Joffe-Walt & Valerie Kipnis
+This episode was produced by: Chana Joffe-Walt & Valerie Kipnis

 Five years after the #MeToo explosion, what’s happened in the lives of the women who stepped forward and went public with their stories?
 We tell the story of a teenager who spoke out against one of the most powerful people in her state, and what happened next.